Procedure for Policy Management

 5. The University Policy Analyst reviews the edits on each document for basic formatting and digital accessibility issues.

-6. The Policy Analyst makes technical corrections as needed to address those formatting and digital accessibility concerns.
-The Policy Analyst does NOT review for substance as the Unit employees are the subject-matter experts.
+6. The Policy Analyst makes technical corrections to address those formatting and digital accessibility concerns.

 7. Assuming there are no questions, or after any questions have been resolved, the University Policy Analyst publishes the draft Policy Document in the electronic University Policy Repository.